llm-bible/llm-bible.github.io/_publications/gholami2023do.markdown

 bibkey: gholami2023do
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.06589"}
-tags: ['Efficiency And Optimization', 'Language Modeling', 'Tools', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'Language Modeling', 'Tools']
 ---
 This paper presents novel systems and methodologies for the development of efficient large language models (LLMs).
 It explores the trade-offs between